Get Paid From the Central Georgia EMC Solar Rebate Program

 Get Help Applying and Qualifying for the Central Georgia Solar Rebate

+We don’t just install solar power in Savannah.
+We serve all of Georgia (and the United States, really).
 Coastal Solar has licensed, experienced, and better yet, friendly certified solar installers who will help you through the rebate application process.
 You don’t need to become an expert about electricity and power generation to get through this.

 If you are a Central Georgia EMC member and are interested in going solar but want to maximize all your rebates, contact us today and get started so you don’t miss out on a single cent.